 The Charter School of San Diego Rebranding

-The Charter School of San Diego (CSSD) contacted Nuffer, Smith, Tucker, the organization was facing numerous misperceptions.
-The myths surrounding charter schools (only for poor performing students, not academically rigorous, and no academic accreditation) and the perception that CSSD is an overarching entity for all charter schools in San Diego.
+When the Charter School of San Diego (CSSD) contacted Nuffer, Smith, Tucker, the organization was facing numerous misperceptions.
+The myths surrounding charter schools included that it was only for poor performing students, was not academically rigorous, and didn’t have academic accreditation.
+Plus, there was the perception of CSSD as an overarching entity for all charter schools in San Diego.
 So, CSSD tasked Nuffer, Smith, Tucker with helping the organization rebrand itself.

 Through workshops with the faculty, staff and board, NST explored name alternatives, developed a new tagline to support the new positioning and key messages, planned a formal roll out of a new name, designed the new graphic identity and developed a style manual for the use of the graphic elements.